By Marc St-Pierre, Analyst, Collection

 The creation of Nunavut and the emergence of Inuit cinema

 The late 1990s witnessed an important event for Inuit in the eastern Arctic: the creation of the Nunavut Territory on April 1, 1999.
 This milestone coincides with the emergence of Inuit cinema in its own right: films made by Inuit for Inuit; a cinema in which they are responsible for telling their stories and presenting their culture and traditions as well as the issues that concern them today.
 The films no longer result from training programs or workshops, as was the case in the 1970s.
 They are now part of the usual activities of studios across the country.
 Often made by young filmmakers, the works focus on the current Inuit situation.
 Although the films are intended for all Canadians, the filmmakers also want to reach out directly to the members of their communities.
 Amarok’s Song: The Journey to Nunavut (1998), by Martin Kreelak and Ole Gjerstad, and My Village in Nunavik (1999), by Bobby Kenuajuak, are obvious examples of this new and rapidly developing cinema.
 Another eloquent example is singer-filmmaker Elisapie Isaac’s If the Weather Permits (2003), which unfolds like a letter to her deceased grandfather.
 With intelligence and sensitivity, Elisapie Isaac contemplates the links between tradition and modernity and the survival of Inuit culture.
 The films by Bobby Kenuajuak and Elisapie Isaac were produced through the Cinéastes autochtones competition.
-The competition’s primary objective is to foster the development of Aboriginal filmmakers who, through film, can provide an inside view of their culture, their reality and the issues they are facing.
+The competition’s primary objective is to foster the development of Indigenous filmmakers who, through film, can provide an inside view of their culture, their reality and the issues they are facing.
 But it is unquestionably Atanarjuat the Fast Runner (2000) by Zacharias Kunuk that, more than any other film, signals the advent of a true Inuit cinema.
 Entirely written, filmed, produced and acted by Inuit, this remarkably beautiful and poetic fiction film avoids all stereotypes to show Inuit culture as seen from the inside.

 The emergence of Inuit cinema also took shape through the increased and crucial participation of Inuit in projects by non-Inuit filmmakers.
 A striking illustration is Martha of the North (2009) by Marquise Lepage, which was made possible through close collaboration between the filmmaker and her main character, Martha Flaherty, the granddaughter of filmmaker Robert Flaherty.
 The filmmaker tells the story of an Inuit community uprooted from its village and transported to Ellesmere Island, one of the most inhospitable places on earth.
 Members of the community had to contend with extreme cold and hunger for years.
 Orchestrated by the Canadian government in the 1950s, the displacement was intended to ensure Canada’s sovereignty in the Arctic.
 Thanks to the main character’s extensive participation in the script and a desire to give a voice to the people who lived through the events, the director becomes the spokesperson for a community beset by tragedy.
 It is a poignant film that recalls a dark page of our history.
 The joint effort of filmmaker Mark Sandiford and satirical writer Zebedee Nungak is another fine example of collaboration.
 Their “docucomedy” Qallunaat!
 Why White People Are Funny (2006) presents the research on non-Inuit culture carried out by the “very serious” Qallunaat Studies Institute, headed by Nungak.
 The filmmaker and writer turn the tables in this satirically comic gem, forcing us to reflect on how the non-Inuit world has viewed the Inuit people and their culture over time.

 This brief overview of more than 70 years of film production involving the Inuit cannot possibly convey all the complexity and richness of a collection comprising over 200 works.
 Instead, it seeks to demonstrate that we have come a long way since NFB filmmakers captured the first images on Baffin Island in the 1940s.
 It is also intended to show that key moments in history have influenced or radically changed the way films are made.
-True, it took nearly 40 years of filmmaking before moving away from the pejorative designation of “Eskimo” (the term comes from an Aboriginal language, perhaps Algonquin according to some authors, and literally means “eater of raw meat”) and adopting the word “Inuit,” meaning “people of the Earth.”
+True, it took nearly 40 years of filmmaking before moving away from the pejorative designation of “Eskimo” (the term comes from an Indigenous language, perhaps Algonquin according to some authors, and literally means “eater of raw meat”) and adopting the word “Inuit,” meaning “people of the Earth.”
 We must not be overly judgemental of these films, but rather place them in their socio-historical context.
 The fact remains that the initiatives by the NFB, the Department of Indian and Northern Affairs, the Government of the Northwest Territories and the creation of Nunavut made the advent of Inuit cinema possible – an industry that continues to flourish today.
 With no less than ten projects in the making, the NFB’s presence in the Far North and its collaboration with Inuit creators are stronger than ever.